brickrefinery/l-lang-spec/README.md

 ### LDraw output

-With the input of the files being LEGO CAD files (ldraw files), the output should also produce a valid ldraw file.
+With the input of the files being LEGO CAD files (LDraw files), the output should also produce a valid LDraw file.

 Note: there is no expectation that this output is itself successfully readable by L, but should be readable by any LEGO CAD program.

 ## File Standard

-The file standard used by LEGO CAD programs is typically in the ldraw format, so that's the format we'll use for this language.
+The file standard used by LEGO CAD programs is typically in the LDraw format, so that's the format we'll use for this language.

-The entire file format is listed on the [ldraw.org](https://www.ldraw.org/article/218.html) site, but we're going to minimize what parts of the file we use.
+The entire file format is listed on the [LDraw.org](https://www.ldraw.org/article/218.html) site, but we're going to minimize what parts of the file we use.

-Ldraw files (.ldr files) are readable by most LEGO CAD programs, and any program written for L will still be a valid Ldraw file.
+LDraw files (.ldr files) are readable by most LEGO CAD programs, and any program written for L will still be a valid LDraw file.

-A ldraw file is written as a series of lines, each line is one ldraw command.
+A LDraw file is written as a series of lines, each line is one LDraw command.
 They fall into one of six variations, with the first character of each line noting what it is:

 * 0: Comment or META Command
 * 1: Sub-file reference